Kuroky360/angular-core-mechanism/README.md

 # angular-core-mechanism
-A simple version of Angular
+A basic implementation of Angular

 rewrite a basic implementation of Angular to give you an idea of how it works.
 [Matthieu Lux video]